atweiden/archvault/README.md

 Name      | Provides                | Included in Arch ISO?
 ---       | ---                     | ---
-dialog    | ncurses user input menu | Y reflector | optimize pacman mirrors | N
+reflector | optimize pacman mirrors | N

-`dialog` is needed if you do not provide by cmdline flag or environment variable values for all configuration options aside from `--hostname`, `--username`, `--userpass`, `--rootpass`, and `--vaultname`.
-For user input of all other options, the `dialog` program is used.

-`dialog` is needed if you enable the `--addusers` option.

 `reflector` is needed if you pass the `--reflector` cmdline flag to Archvault.
 You are recommended to edit `/etc/pacman.d/mirrorlist`